 Step 3.
 Know Your Audience

-As mentioned earlier, for a successful content marketing strategy, you’ll need to be clear about who your audience are so you can create the right content to reach them.
+As mentioned earlier, for a successful content marketing strategy, you’ll need to be clear about who your audience is so you can create the right content to reach them.
 There are three actions you need to take.

 Collect Demographic Data